 If doctors think you may have sarcoidosis affecting other organs – such as the skin, heart or eyes – scans or examinations of these areas will usually be carried out.

 How sarcoidosis is treated

-Most people with sarcoidosis do not need treatment as the condition often goes away on its own, usually within a few months or years.
+Many people with sarcoidosis do not need treatment as the condition often goes away on its own, usually within a few months or years.

 Doctors will monitor your condition to check if it's getting any better or worse without treatment.
 This can be done with regular X-rays, breathing tests and blood tests.

 If treatment is recommended, steroid tablets are usually used.